Cutoff for random walk on random graphs with a community structure: Overview

 In order to establish the quantitative entropic concentration from~\eqref{eq:entropicconcentrationweneed} we exploit the aforementioned Markov chain decomposition and apply a certain general result about concentration for averages for stationary Markov chains which is also valid in the non-reversible setup (we do this in Lemma~\ref{lemma:Decorrelation}) involving the mixing time of the chain.
 In our setup we apply this to the non-reversible Markov chain with transition matrix $\Sigma$, which loosely speaking represents the transitions of types of the regeneration edges $(X_{\sigma_i-1},X_{\sigma_i})$, where $\sigma_i$ only correspond to certain ``special'' regeneration times (see Definition~\ref{def:RegTime}).
 Writing $t_{\mathrm{mix}}(\Sigma)=t_{\mathrm{mix}}(\Sigma,1/4)$ for the total variation mixing time of $\Sigma$ and~$\mathfrak{h}$ for the Avez entropy of the \random tree $T$, we essentially obtain

 Therefore, by~\eqref{eq:entropicconcentrationweneed} it is enough to show that mixing time of $\Sigma$ can be bounded from above (up to constants) by the inverse of $\alpha$.
-This is easy to establish in the case of the two communities model and in the rest of this section we explain how we bound it in the $m$-communities model by the inverse of the Cheeger constant of $Q$.
+This is easy to establish in the case of the two communities model and we explain here the difficulties which arise for the $m$-communities one.

-The lack of reversibility of $\Sigma$, together with the fact that some of its transition probabilities may tend to zero poses several challenges, when attempting to show that the product of the mixing time of $\Sigma$ with its \Poincare constant (or with its Cheeger constant) is bounded as well as when trying to compare its \Poincare or Cheeger constant to those of a different Markov chain (such as $Q$ or $Q_2$ described below, or see Definition~\ref{def:chainQ2}).
+The lack of reversibility of $\Sigma$, together with the fact that some of its transition probabilities may tend to zero poses several challenges, when attempting to show that the product of the mixing time of $\Sigma$ with its \Poincare constant (or with its Cheeger constant) is bounded, as well as when trying to compare its \Poincare or Cheeger constant to those of a different Markov chain (such as $Q$ or $Q_2$ described below, or see Definition~\ref{def:chainQ2}).
 Another difficulty is posed by the fact that $\Sigma$ and $Q$ are defined on different state spaces, hence it is not possible to directly compare their Cheeger or \Poincare constants, not to mention their mixing times.
-These are generally harder to compare between two Markov chains, even when they are defined on the same probability space, are both reversible and one is obtained from the other by a bounded perturbation of the edge weights (see [cite Ding-Pers and some of my papers] for constructions showing that the mixing times can be of completely different order).
+These are generally harder to compare between two Markov chains, even when they are defined on the same probability space, are both reversible and one is obtained from the other by a bounded perturbation of the edge weights (see~\cite{Dingperessensitivity} and~\cite{Hermonsensitivityofmixing} for constructions showing that the mixing times can be of completely different order).